Hockey Canada

 New information will be updated as it becomes available

-The Coaching Association in partnership with Hockey Canada and BC Hockey recognize the value of having coaches that are engaged in professional development programs which reinforce the values of lifelong learning and sharing amongst the coaching community.
+The Coaching Association of Canada (CAC) in partnership with Hockey Canada and BC Hockey recognize the value of having coaches that are engaged in professional development programs which reinforce the values of lifelong learning and sharing amongst the coaching community.

 Administration of the Certification Maintenance Program will be led by the Coaching Association of Canada and coaches can track their status by visiting their LOCKER PROFILE.